Enowiz777/mongo-localStoreDB/Readme.md

 After you are done describing the shape of an data, you import it to the server.js.
 - Mongoose will validate the data as we describe the shape.
 We

+## 6.11 Query

+- We defined the shape of the data and we created a model.
+- Create a new file just to seperate.
+- init.js (initialize everything)
+- Server: configuration, or express
+- Init: initize the server.

+*How do you query the data?*